kubecost/docs/install-and-configure/install/multi-cluster/federated-etl/thanos-migration-guide.md

 ### Step 10: Upgrade Secondary Clusters to Kubecost 2.0 (Optional)(Recommended)

+{% hint style="info" %}
-*While not absolutely necessary to upgrade secondary clusters to 2.0 immediately, we do recommend doing so as soon as possible
+While not absolutely necessary to upgrade secondary clusters to 2.0 immediately, we recommend doing so as soon as possible.
+{% endhint %}

 You can upgrade the Secondary Kubecost clusters to Kubecost 2.0 using your standard upgrade process.
 Prior to upgrading set value below in your values.yaml if using helm.